Here is a quick summary of a number of the key ideas in this piece:

 irrational thoughts and destructive behaviors that are apparently at the

 For example, the psychotherapist might offer an insight into the way these

-get these people to agree to do something they have been avoiding, such as
+get them to agree to do something they have been avoiding, such as

 talking to strangers at a party or standing up to intrusive relatives.